-GROUNDS FOR DISMISSAL/WITHDRAWAL:
+GROUNDS FOR DISMISSAL/WITHDRAWAL

-A. Theory Component
+1. Theory Component

-- 1. Failure to achieve a "C" in any adjunct course. - 2.
-Failure to achieve a theory grade of "C" (75%) in major surgical technology courses (SRG courses). - 3.
-Failure to achieve a "pass" grade in the clinical component of the course. - 4.
-Violation of academic conduct, including but not limited to, cheating in class. - 5.
-Any occurrence of unethical or unprofessional behavior. - 6.
-Any occurrence of alcohol/chemical drug abuse. - 7.
-Failure to maintain an ongoing cumulative average of 2.0 - 8.
-Failure to pass in the lab component of the course
+- a.
+Failure to achieve a "C" on any adjunct course. - b.
+Failure to achieve a theory grade of "C" (75%) in major Surgical Technology courses (SRG courses). - c.
+Failure to achieve a "pass" grade in the clinical component of the course. - d.
+Failure to submit required Orientation, Immunization, and Program/College required documentation. - e.
+Violation of academic conduct, including but not limited to, cheating in class.
+6. Any occurrence of unethical or unprofessional behavior. - f.
+Any occurrence of alcohol/chemical drug abuse. - g.
+Failure to maintain an ongoing cumulative average of 2.0. - h.
+Failure to pass in the lab component of the course.

-B. Clinical Component
+2. Clinical Component

-- 1. Failure to perform clinical skills based on knowledge of underlying principles and according to clinical agency policies and procedures. - 2.
-Failure to follow clinical agency policy and procedures. - 3.
-Failure to progress toward meeting clinical competencies within a responsible time period. - 4.
-Failure to apply theory to practice. - 5.
-Inadequate preparation for clinical experiences. - 6.
-Excessive absence from clinical experiences. - 7.
-Repeated tardiness for clinical experiences. - 8.
-Conduct which conflicts with professional behavior policy. - 9.
+- a.
+Failure to perform clinical skills based on knowledge of underlying principles and according to clinical agency policies and procedures. - b.
+Failure to follow clinical agency and/or NSCC policy and procedures. - c.
+Failure to progress toward meeting clinical competencies within a responsible time period. - d.
+Failure to apply theory to practice. - e.
+Inadequate preparation for clinical experiences. - f.
+Excessive absence from clinical experiences. - g.
+Repeated tardiness or early leave of clinical experiences. - h.
+Conduct which conflicts with professional behavior policy. - i.
 Any occurrence of alcohol/chemical drug abuse.